How to find out if someone has life insurance

 Step three: Check with their professional advisers.
 Did they have a financial adviser, an accountant or a lawyer?
 They might be able to help point you in the right direction.

 Step four: Get in touch with current or past employers.
-If your loved one had a job, they might have had life insurance or death-in-service benefits through their work.
+If your loved one had a job, they might have had life insurance or death-in-service benefit through their work.

 Step five: Speak to their friends and other family members.
 They could have mentioned a life insurance policy to someone else.